 The honorary consul of Austria in Estonia since 24 November 1992 is Enn Vels.

-The Austrian defence attaché in Estonia is Brigadier General August Reiter, who resides in Stockholm.
+The Austrian defence attaché in Estonia is Colonel Ronald Rainer who resides in Warsaw.
 Estonia has not appointed a defence attaché to Austria.

 In October 2004, the Estonian-Austrian Parliamentary group was re-established in the Riigikogu.